manticoresoftware/manticoresearch/docs/installation.rst

 The manticore.conf is located in the root folder.

-2. Use official brew tap
+2. Use HomeBrew package manager

-Add to brew the official Manticore tap and install Manticore.
-Bottles are available for sierra and mojave.

 .. code-block:: bash

-	$ brew tap  manticoresoftware/tap
 	$ brew install manticoresearch

-For indexing additional dependencies that can be installed using brew are ``mysql@5.7``, ``libpq``, ``unixodbc``.

-Start Manticore as brew service:
+Start Manticore as a brew service:

 .. code-block:: bash

 	$ brew services start  manticoresearch

-The configuration is located at ``/usr/local/etc/manticore/manticore.conf``.

 .. _upgrade_from_sphinx: